CompositionalIT/SAFE-Dojo/README.md

 If you're in VS Code, you can simply hit `CTRL`+`SHIFT`+`B` to build and run the application.

-If using Visual Studio 2017, [do NOT attempt to build the solution directly in VS](https://github.com/CompositionalIT/SAFE-Dojo/issues/24).
+If using Visual Studio, [do NOT attempt to build the solution directly in VS](https://github.com/CompositionalIT/SAFE-Dojo/issues/24).
 You *must* use `fake build` to compile and run the application.